Western Engineering's women lead the way

-As Western Engineering gets set to welcome Grades 7-10 girls to Go ENG Girl on Saturday, Oct.
-18 to learn about the world of engineering, the faculty's female student leaders shared why it is so important for women in engineering to take on leadership roles.
+As they take the helm of student projects, the faculty's female student leaders shared why it is so important for women in engineering to take on leadership roles.

 Allison Waters, a fourth-year Mechanical Engineering student and team leader of Western Formula Racing SAE, said women offer a different perspective.

 "Women leading groups can really help them move forward, consider other things and arrive at positive outcomes," said Waters.
 "Women often see things from a different perspective and it brings more diversity to groups."

 Hilary Luo, a third-year Mechatronic Systems Engineering and Music student, leads the WE FIRST Robotics student club and values diversity of all kinds.